Sergeant, there’s one thing I ought a tell you; if you lay a hand on White Buffalo again, I’ll kill ya’. – Chisum (1970)

 Story – Chisum (1970)

-The movie begins with a rousing theme song that explains how hard Chisum worked to drive his cattle beyond the Red River and fought the Indians for the land.
-This could be viewed as a continuation of Red River (1948) showing the elder years.
+The movie begins with a rousing theme song that explains how hard Chisum worked to drive his cattle beyond the Red River and drive the Indians from the land.
+This could be viewed as a continuation of Red River (1948), showing the elder years.

-Since Chisum (John Wayne), got there first, of the anglos anyway, he took the best piece of land.
-He is shown sitting on his horse watching over what is now his.
-Chisum’s boss hand, James Pepper (Ben Johnson) collects him from the hill so they can meet the stage.
+Since Chisum (John Wayne) got there first, of the Anglos anyway, he took the best piece of land.
+He is shown sitting on his horse, watching over what is now his.
+Chisum’s top hand, James Pepper (Ben Johnson), collects him from the hill so they can meet the stage.

 In town, Chisum finds that the general store owner is pulling out.
 He has been bought out by L.G.
 Murphey (Forrest Tucker).
 Chisum is told about the attack and heads towards the Tunstall Ranch to head them off.